jdwrhodes/Credit_Risk_Analysis/README.md

 # ML

 ## Overview
-The purpose of this project was to analyize the predictive capability of different machine learning algorithms regarding credit risk.
+The purpose of this project was to analyze the predictive capability of different machine learning algorithms regarding credit risk.

 ## Results
 Six different machine learning algorithms across four different categories were analyzed with the results below.